nickeubank/ds4humans/_build/html/_sources/30_questions/27_passive_external_general.md

 # Passive Prediction Questions and External Validity

-In this chapter, we will discuss the concept of External Validity as it pertains to answering Passive Prediction Questions.
+In this chapter, we will discuss the concept of external validity as it pertains to answering Passive Prediction Questions.
 Where *internal validity* measures how well a model captures meaningful variation in the data we already have, *external validity* measures how well our model is likely to perform when faced with new data.

 As we learned before, a model's external validity is specific to the new context to which it is applied.
-A model will generally have very *high* external validity when used to answer Passive Prediction Questions in a setting very similar to the setting from which the data used to train the model was collected, but *low* external validity when applied in geographically, temporally, or socially different settings.
+A model will generally have very *high* external validity in a setting similar to the training context.
+In contrast, a model will generally have *low* external validity when applied in settings that differ from the training context geographically, temporally, or culturally.
+For example, a model trained to detect solar panels in satellite images in Arizona is likely to also perform well in the similarly hot arid climate of New Mexico, but performance would likely be lower in states that have different roof geometry as a result of winter snow like Michigan.
+That same model would also probably have extremely low external validity if used to detect solar panels in rural India or sub-Saharan Africa where housing structures and the types of panels commonly used are radically different than in the US.

-Some of the factors that influence the External Validity of Passive Prediction Questions are the same as those that shape the External Validity of Exploratory Questions, such as the population represented in the data (patterns in data from one country will often differ from patterns in data from another country), the time period in question (consumer behavior may vary across seasons, and many patterns in data change over longer timespans).
-But there are other concerns that are a little more specific to Passive Prediction Questions.
-In this chapter, I will discuss several of these concerns.
-As with Exploratory Questions, I will focus on more holistic considerations since I suspect you've already been exposed to more traditional statistical methods of model evaluation.
+Some of the factors that influence the external validity of Passive Prediction Questions are the same as those that shape the external validity of Exploratory Questions.
+Models trained on one population or during a specific time period may not generalize, whether used to answer Exploratory or Passive Prediction Questions.
+There are other concerns that are more specific to Passive Prediction Questions, however, as detailed in this chapter.
+As in our Exploratory Question readings, I will focus on more holistic considerations as I suspect you've already been exposed to more traditional statistical methods of model evaluation.

 ## Extrapolation and Training Parameter Ranges